juhanihelsinki/php-connecting-to-database/README.md

 # php-connecting-to-database
-Making searches in a database containing photos
+Making searches in a database of photos